 KetoSwiss is bringing ketones back into the modern world, especially into the lives of neurological patients, with a novel approach: We produce them in the lab and give them on top of a (hopefully healthy) diet.

-Because the key ingredient of MigraKet is a human identical metabolite, it is safe in the doses we recommend.
-The concept behind MigraKet as been awarded several prices, was recently published in Nature Neurology and it is also patent protected.
+Our research suggests that migraine is associated with metabolic impairment of the brain (see Scientific Background for more information), and MigraKet® is a response to the special energy needs of a migraineur's brain has.
+Because the key ingredient of MigraKet® is a human identical metabolite, it is safe in the doses we recommend.
+The concept behind the product is patented by us, has been awarded several prizes and was recently published in Nature Neurology .

 Ketone bodies: The forgotten alternative brain fuel